moderntribe/widget-builder/readme.txt

 == Documentation ==

+= Dashboard Widgets =

+Select 'Available As Dashboard Widget' in the widget editor to enable a widget as a dashboard widget.
+If you do not want this widget showing in the available widgets list for sidebar placement, select 'Disable Sidebar Widget'.

+= Default vs. Custom Templates =

 The built in template can be overridden by files within your template.

-= Default vs. Custom Templates =

 The Widget Builder comes with a default template for the widget output.
 If you would like to alter the widget display code, create a new folder called "tribe_widget_builder" in your template directory and copy over the "views/widget.php" file.